How to Marie Kondo Your Career

 When you have had a terrific day at work, what happened?
 What sparked joy for you?
 Did you solve a problem, delight a customer, help a co-worker, launch a new initiative, or finally succeed in your evil plan for global world domination?
 (Hey, we don’t judge.)
 What sparked joy for you?

 Conversely, when you came home exhausted, what happened (or what didn’t happen)?

 Sometimes you need to clear out the clutter in your career.
 Maybe you love 70% of what you do, but 30% of your responsibilities are drudgery.
 Or maybe the job you once loved is no longer rewarding to you because the environment changed, or the team changed, or you just stopped growing.

-If there are elements of your work that no longer fit, it might be time to Marie Kondo your career.
+If there are elements of your work that no longer fit, it might be time to Marie Kondo your career (or more precisely, to use the KonMari method).
 I once quit half of my job; it took a year to disengage from those responsibilities, but ultimately I got back to doing what I loved in the same organization.
 Sometimes the organization is the problem and you need to look for a new employer.
 So what do you look for?

 When you're in the right job, you are often playing to your strengths, using your skills, making an impact and achieving results consistently.
 The work might not be easy, but you know what is expected, you know how to tackle the problems and you prevail often enough to feel successful.
 Your team and the work environment amplify your efforts and carry you along, going with the flow.
 Other work environments play to your weaknesses, stifle your progress, limit your contributions, thwart your initiative and leave you feeling exhausted at the end of the day.
 Being in the wrong job or with the wrong team feels like swimming upstream against the current.
 Your colleagues and your work environment should be a “force enabler” -- allowing you to be more successful than you would be on your own.
 The right work environment charges your battery, and the wrong one drains it.